Daily aspirin therapy: Understand the benefits and risks

 Other medicines that can interact with aspirin and may increase bleeding risks include:

-• Some antidepressants, such as clomipramine (Anafranil) and paroxetine (Paxil, Brisdelle, Pexeva).
+- Some antidepressants, such as clomipramine (Anafranil) and paroxetine (Paxil, Brisdelle).

 Drinking alcohol while on daily aspirin therapy may increase the risk of stomach bleeding.
-Talk to your health care provider about how much alcohol is safe to drink.
+Talk with your healthcare professional about how much alcohol is safe to drink.
 If you choose to drink alcohol, do so in moderation.
 For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

-If you take daily aspirin, is it still safe to take an aspirin during a heart attack?
+If you take daily aspirin, is it safe to take an aspirin during a heart attack?

 Yes.
 Taking aspirin during a heart attack is safe and recommended.
-If you think you're having a heart attack, call 911 or emergency medical services.
-Don't delay calling for help.
+If you think you're having a heart attack, call 911 or your local emergency number right away.
 Aspirin alone won't save your life if you're having a heart attack.

 When you call for help, the emergency operator may tell you to chew an aspirin.
-The operator will first ask if you have an aspirin allergy or other health conditions that would make taking an aspirin unsafe.
-It's OK to chew an aspirin if your health care provider has previously told you to do so if you think you're having a heart attack — but always call 911 or emergency medical services first.
+The operator first asks if you have an aspirin allergy or other health condition that would make taking an aspirin unsafe.
+It's OK to chew an aspirin if your healthcare professional has previously told you to do so if you think you're having a heart attack.
+But always call 911 or emergency medical help first.

 Should you take a coated aspirin?